 Rhino Speech-to-Intent Engine FAQ

-What is the accuracy of Rhino?
+What is the intent detection accuracy?

-Rhino Speech-to-Intent engine can extract intents from spoken utterances with higher than 99% accuracy in clean (no noise) environments, and 97% accuracy in noisy environments with the signal to noise ratio of 9dB at microphone level.
+Rhino Speech-to-Intent engine can extract intents from spoken utterances with higher than 99% accuracy in clean (no noise) environments, and 97% accuracy in noisy environments with the signal-to-noise ratio of 9dB at microphone level.

 Yes, Rhino can accurately understand numbers, alphanumerics, and similar challenging parameters.
 Watch this demo of a phone dialling interaction running on an ARM Cortex-M4 microcontroller simulating a hearable application.